dohack/100Days100CProjects/Day-001-Simple-Calculator/Readme.md

 ## Project Description

 Welcome to Day 1 of the "100 Days, 100 C Projects" challenge!
-Today, we are creating a simple calculator program in C. This project is part of our journey into C programming mastery, where we aim to strengthen our coding skills and build a diverse portfolio of projects.
+Today, I'm creating a simple calculator program in C. This project is part of our journey into C programming mastery, where I aim to strengthen coding skills and build a diverse portfolio of projects.

 ## Project Overview